JonJagger/cyber-dojo/readme.txt

 Misc Notes
 ==========
-o) http://vimeo.com/15104374 has a video of me doing the Roman Numerals kata in Ruby
+o) http://vimeo.com/15104374 has a video of me doing the Roman Numerals kata in Ruby in an earlier version of CyberDojo
-o) http://vimeo.com/8630305 has a video of a very early version of CyberDojo
+o) http://vimeo.com/8630305 has a video of an even earlier version of CyberDojo I submitted as a proposal to the Software Craftsmanship conference 2010.
 o) When I started CyberDojo I didn't know any ruby, any rails, or any javascript (and not much css or html either).
 I'm self employed so I've have no-one to pair with (except google) while developing this in my limited spare time.
 Some